-A Deconstruction of the Alt-Right Movement
+A Deconstruction Of The Alt-Right Movement

 In response to the Saturday, Aug.
-12 happenings in Charlottesville, Virginia, in which a woman was killed by a driver while protesting an alt-right rally, Richard Spencer, the American editor of Altright.com, issued a statement that laid out what it means to be alt-right.
-A friend of mine alerted my husband and me to this statement when my husband posted about the tragedy on Facebook.
+12 happenings in Charlottesville, Virginia, in which a woman was killed by a driver while protesting an “alt-right” rally, Richard Spencer, the American editor of Altright.com, issued a statement that laid out what it means to be “alt-right.”
+A friend of mine alerted my husband and I to this statement when my husband posted about the tragedy on Facebook.
+She liked or agreed with almost everything on their statement page.

-I am an open-minded person, so I read Spencer’s statement in hopes of better understanding the mindset and belief system that drives the alt-right movement.
+I am an open-minded person, so I read Spencer’s statement in hopes of better understanding the mindset and belief system that drives the “alt-right” movement.

 And after reading the statement, I can only say that I was even further dismayed and disturbed.

-The problem, see, is that while Spencer appears to be an intelligent human being, he also appears to be well practiced in manipulation and rhetoric—which, unfortunately, those who are unpracticed in the art of writing and the training of rhetorical composition, will be unable to recognize.
+The problem, see, is that while Spencer appears to be an intelligent human being, he also appears to be well practiced in manipulation and rhetoric — which, unfortunately, those who are unpracticed in the art of writing and the training of rhetorical composition, will be unable to recognize.
 So this is my humble attempt to do it for them.

 1. Race